 But every rule has an exception.
 In the example above, the exception would be the deep learning recommendation systems.

 The thing is, the approach with determined algorithms is not always suitable for resolving the allotted task.
 For example, if the system is very dynamic, meaning, the number of users or objects is growing exponentially, then the addition of new objects and search for associations between the users may take some time or even be impossible at all due to the nature of the used approach.
 However, such a task can be resolved automatically by using Machine Learning technology.

 By uploading the data about the users and objects, a machine can search for the associations independently and propose a new object in the nearest time.

 Recommendation systems using machine learning are used for both scientific and business purposes.
 In business, such systems are designed to give the customer information about the service or the item that they might be interested in.
-Depending on the business type, the machine learning algorithms for recommendation system can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.
+Depending on the business type, the machine learning algorithms used for recommendation systems can serve different functions: propose movies and shows, new clothes and goods, restaurants, etc.